lathe/punctaffy-for-racket/README.md

 ### Notes on transpension

 Essentially (and if we understand correctly), a transpension operation declares a variable that represents some unknown coordinate along a new dimension.
-At some point in the scope of that variable, another operation takes ownership of that dimension variable, taking the original dimension variable out of scope but gaining access a reusable function that abstracts all the code in between that had depended on it.
-The reusable function can then be applied to a coordinate value of the user's choice.
+At some point in the scope of that dimension variable, another operation takes ownership of it, taking the original dimension variable and all the variables that depended on it since then out of scope, but replacing the latter with reusable functions that can be applied repeatedly to different coordinate values of the user's choice.

 From a Punctaffy perspective, the dimension variable's original scope is a degree-2 hypersnippet, and the operation that replaces it with a function is one of the degree-1 closing hyperbrackets of that hypersnippet.